ouspg/SoftwareHardwareSec/6.Hardware_hacking/README.md

 To aid you in this task, flipper zero comes with a sample Wi-Fi credentials stealing script written in ducky language in following directory: _SD Card/badusb/Wifi-Stealer_ORG.txt_
 The filename is: Wifi-Stealer_ORG.txt

+However, this script is written for windows and does not have automated email sending component using powershell.

 Contents of the file are shared below for your reference:

 ```shell